plausible/docs/docs/troubleshoot-integration.md

 Do you experience an issue even when using our plugin?
 Do check your integration manually using the steps below to identify which plugin is in question.
 Then please whitelist our script location and our domain name in the settings of the individual plugin to stop it from altering our snippet.

+## Launch the Plausible testing tool from your site settings

+Have you made any changes to your integration?
+You can launch our testing tool at any time from your [site settings](website-settings.md) to verify whether the changes you made has worked.

+Do you need further help with your integration?
+Do [contact us](https://plausible.io/contact).
+We're here to help.

 <details>

 <summary>